2014 Fall Product Sale

 No. Participation in this sale is voluntary.
-Troops and girls wanting to participate must have renewed their membership for 2014 by October 4, 2013.
-Girls must have a signed Parent/Guardian sign a 2013 Fall Product Sale Parent Permission and Responsibility Form to participate.
+Troops and girls wanting to participate must have renewed their membership for 2015 by October 3, 2014.
+Girls must have a signed 2014 Fall Product Sale Parent Permission & Responsibility form to participate.
 The Troop Fall Product Sale Manager must have a current GSAK background check.

 What are the benefits of participation for troops?

-It is a great opportunity to earn money early in the troop year to provide troop startup funds.
-Troops receive $1.00 per item sold for troop proceeds.
+The Fall Product Sale is a great opportunity to earn money early in the troop year to provide troop startup funds!
+Troops receive $1 per item sold.

 What recognition items will all girls earn?

-- 30 Items = Peace Journal AND Goal Getter Patch
+- 30 Items = Rainbow loom kit AND Goal-Getter patch

 Can individual girls participate?

 With a little ingenuity and great new technology, selling Girl Scout nuts and candy couldn’t be easier.
-Girl Scouts of Alaska is issuing a Goal Getter Challenge to all registered Girl Scouts.
-It’s an opportunity to use all the fall program sales tools—old and new to have crazy nut and candy sale success!
+Girl Scouts of Alaska is issuing a Goal-Getter Challenge to all registered Girl Scouts.
+It’s an opportunity to use all the fall program sales tools - both old and new - to have crazy nut and candy sales success!

-To win this challenge you can utilize the technology available through E-Nuts+; by sending texts (ex: “I’ve got Girl Scout nuts and candy for sale!”), Tweets or making posts on Facebook to your friends and family.
-Be sure to follow the GSUSA safety guides for online marketing.
+To win this challenge you can utilize the technology available through the Trophy Nut Ordering System (TNOS) by sending texts (ex: “I’ve got Girl Scout nuts and candy for sale!”), tweets, or making posts on Facebook to your friends and family.
+(Be sure to follow the GSUSA safety guidelines for online marketing.)

-Here’s the challenge… Beginning October 4, 2013 we challenge all Girl Scouts to be Goal Getters and sell 30 or more items.
-All girls who sell enough nuts and candy to fill the order card will be entered in a drawing to win a new iPad Mini.
+Here’s the challenge… Beginning October 3, we challenge all Girl Scouts to be Goal Getters and sell 30 or more items.
+All girls who sell enough nuts and candy to fill the order card will be entered to win an iPad Mini!

 Sell 30 items or more of Girl Scout nuts and candy.
 Use your order card to record your sales.
-You have until October 20, 2013 to sell, record and enter.
-For every 30 items you sell, you will receive another entry to WIN!
+You have until October 19 to sell, record, and enter.
+For every 30 items you sell, you will receive an entry to WIN!

-The WINNER will be announced on the Girl Scouts of Alaska website and our Facebook page by 4:30 pm on October 30, 2013.
+The WINNER will be announced on the Girl Scouts of Alaska website and our Facebook page by 4:30 p.m.
+October 30.

 What does a troop need to do to participate?